Jo Pavey: Track and road running

 Pavey returned to competition in 2016 with the aim of competing in a fifth Olympic Games.
 Despite suffering from a chest infection and virus, she lined up in the British Championship and Olympic Trials 10,000 metres on 21 May.
-A top two finish inside the qualifying time of 32:15 would have guaranteed selection, but Pavey was well below her best and struggled home in sixth in 33:22.
-The illness persisted for around six weeks making it seem extremely unlikely that she would qualify for her fifth games.
-Pavey travelled to Boston, USA for a 10000m race in which she hoped to gain the Olympic qualifying time.
-When she arrived in the USA the race was cancelled.
+A top two finish inside the qualifying time of 32:15 would have guaranteed selection, but Pavey struggled home in sixth in 33:22.
+The illness persisted for around six weeks.
+Pavey travelled to Boston for a 10000m race in which she hoped to gain the Olympic qualifying time, but the race was cancelled after her arrival.
 Her last chance was to run the European Championship in Amsterdam on 6 July.
-Pavey finished in a time of 31:34.61 (official over 40 world record).
-This was the fastest time run by a British athlete in 2016 and Pavey also finished ahead of the British Olympic Trial winner.
-A week later her selection for a historic fifth games was announced by the selectors.
+Pavey finished in a time of 31:34.61, an over-40 world record.
+She was officially selected for the British Olympic team one week later.

-At the Rio Olympic Games, Pavey finished in 15th place.
+At the Rio Olympic Games Pavey finished in 15th place at age 42.
 Pavey became the first British runner and the first British track athlete to compete in five Olympic Games.
-In the sport of athletics two other non track event athletes from the UK have also competed in five games or more, javelin thrower Tessa Sanderson with six appearances and walker Chris Maddocks with five appearances.
-Like Pavey Maddocks also comes from the English county of Devon.
-At the age of 42 years 11 months, Pavey also became the oldest British track competitor at an Olympic Games.
-Her time of 31:33.44 is recognised as the official world record/best by an over 40, although Kenyan Edith Masai ran an unratified 31:31.18 in 2007.

-Pavey continues to compete at the age of 45.
-At the London 2017 World Championships she was finally awarded her bronze medal for the Osaka World Championships 10000m.
+At the London 2017 World Championships, Pavey was awarded a bronze medal from the Osaka 2007 World Championships 10000m after the original silver medalist Elvan Abeylegesse was retrospectively disqualified for doping.